Choumiko/FARL/README.md

 1.1.0

  - FARL now accepts blueprints in any rotation (horizontal/vertical), the chainsignal can be placed to allow travel in any direction
+ - In blueprints with multiple electric poles with the same wire reach distance, FARL will use the pole closest to the chainsignal to connect the circuit wires

 1.0.11